Bleed India with a Thousand Cuts: Punjab

 Pakistan had been helping the Sikh secessionist movement in the Indian Punjab since the 1970s.
-Under Operation Tupac, reportedly conceived by Pakistan’s then-President Zia-ul-Haq, the ISI was tasked with destabilizing and fragmenting India as a means of avenging Pakistan’s defeat in the 1971 war.
+Under Operation Tupac, reportedly conceived by then-President Zia-ul-Haq, the ISI was tasked with destabilizing and fragmenting India as a means of avenging Pakistan’s defeat in the 1971 war.
 As part of this strategy, the ISI is believed to have supported various militant organizations, including Lakhbir Singh Rode’s International Sikh Youth Federation (ISYF), the Khalistan Commando Force, Babbar Khalsa International, and the Khalistan Liberation Force led by Pritam Singh Sekhon.
 Since the early 1980s Pakistan's intelligence agency ISI created a special Punjab cell in its headquarters to support the militant Sikh followers of Bhindranwale and supply them with arms and ammunitions.
 Terrorist training camps were set up in Pakistan at Lahore and Karachi to train the young Sikhs.
 Hamid Gul (who had led ISI) had stated about Punjab insurgency that "Keeping Punjab destabilised is equivalent to the Pakistan Army having an extra division at no cost to the taxpayers."

 On February 26, 2023, Punjab Chief Minister Bhagwant Mann asserted that Khalistan supporters were receiving financial support from Pakistan and various other nations.
 This statement comes against the backdrop of the prevailing unrest in the state, fueled by the recent actions of Khalistani sympathizer Amritpal Singh and his followers.